Questions and Answers

 When will more detailed plans and drawings be available?

-The project design phase will begin if voters approve a referendum question given the fact there is a large investment of money to complete that phase.
-If the referendum fails, those plans will not be needed and therefore not created.
+The project design phase will begin the the fall/winter of 2018-19.
+Since there is a large investment of money to complete that phase, the district did not want to begin that work until after Nov.
+6. In the event the referendum did not pass, there was no reason to expend those funds.
 Architects will work with staff and students to gather additional input and create more detailed plans.
 It is anticipated this phase will take 12 to 18 months.

 When will construction begin?
 How long will the project take?